 The Malaysia-Australia Free Trade Agreement (MAFTA) was signed in Kuala Lumpur on 22 May 2012, and came into force on 1 January 2013.

 MAFTA builds on the commitments made by both countries under the ASEAN-Australia-New Zealand FTA (AANZFTA) and provides improved access for Australian exporters to the Malaysian market.
-Under the Agreement, 97.6 per cent of Australia's exports (2011 figures) became tariff-free on entry into force, rising to 99 per cent in 2017.
+Under the MAFTA, 97.6 per cent of Australia's exports (2011 figures) became tariff-free on entry into force.
+This will rise to 99 per cent by 2017.

 Australia-Malaysia Joint Trade Committee

-The Australia-Malaysia Joint Trade Committee (JTC) meetings, led by respective Trade Ministers, provide a regular forum for discussions on international and regional trade and economic issues, and ways to expand the bilateral trade and economic relationship.
+The Australia-Malaysia Joint Trade Committee (JTC) meetings, led by respective ministers responsible for trade, provide a regular forum for discussions on bilateral, regional and international trade and investment issues.

 High level visits

-October 2013: Minister for Immigration and Border Protection, Scott Morrison, visited Malaysia to advance bilateral cooperation to combat transnational crime.
+In December 2014, former Minister for Immigration and Border Protection Scott Morrison visited Malaysia to sign an MOU on cooperation to combat transnational crime.

-October - November 2010: Then Prime Minister, the Hon.
-Julia Gillard visited Malaysia.
+In November 2010, former Prime Minister Julia Gillard visited Malaysia.

-March 2011: Malaysian Prime Minister Najib visited Australia.
+In March 2011, Malaysian Prime Minister Najib visited Australia.